Shauryashah-git/Quora_MVP/README.md

 # Quora MVP

-All Vercel & v0.app references removed.
-This README now targets manual or alternative hosting.

 ## Overview

 Quora MVP is a fast, modern Q&A platform clone built with **Next.js 14 (App Router)** and **TypeScript**, focused on clean UX, accessibility, security-minded defaults, and easy backend extensibility.
 It currently runs on mock in-memory data (questions, answers, users) that you can later swap for a real database (Supabase, Postgres, Prisma, etc.).